-- COB 1: Conceptualize the basics of organizational and architectural issues of a digital computer and Classify and compute the performance of machines, Machine Instructions. - COB 2: Learn about various data transfer techniques in digital computer and the I/O interfaces. - COB 3: Estimate the performance of various classes of Memories, build large memories using small memories for better performance and Relate to arithmetic for ALU implementation - COB 4: Understand the basics of hardwired and micro-programmed control of the CPU, pipelined architectures , Hazards and Superscalar Operations.
+- COB 1: Conceptualize the basic of organizational and architecture issues of digital computer and classify and compute the performance of machines, Machine Instructions. - COB 2: learn about various data transfer technique in digital computer and the i/O interface. - COB 3: Estimate the performance of various classes of Memories build large memories using small memories for better performance and relate to architecure for ALU implementation. - COB 4: Understand the basics of hardwired and microprogrammed control of the CPU, pipilined architecture, Hazard and Superscalar Opearations.